YonatanGafri/buddy-ai-agent/README.md

 deadline forcing one summarizing turn, and a stuck-agent fallback that allows rather than hanging the browser.

-Five tools.
-Four read the same Supabase the GUI's context panel shows; the fifth reads the open web:
+Six tools.
+Five read or write the same Supabase the GUI's context panel shows;
+the sixth reads the open web:

 - `read_calendar()` - what is due, and when
 - `read_todo_list()` - what is pending and what is done
+- `update_todo_status(task_name, status)` - marks a task completed or pending
 - `read_long_memory()` - what survives past today
 - `rewrite_memory(scope, text)` - overwrites `short` or `long`
 - `read_website(url)` - the page's `<title>` and meta description, nothing more